 B = Bare Foot Bowls at the Longueville Sporting Club aka the Diddy.
 The Diddy is a family friendly club and also a great hang out for those who just want a cold beverage.

 D = Ducks at Burns Bay Bay Reserve.
 Pop over to feed the ducks at Burns Bay Reserve.
-Thank you to Catherine for letting us know that bread is not good for ducks and they should have a variety of food such as:
+But make sure you don’t feed them bread is not good for ducks and they should have a variety of food such as:

 Sfd (Safe for ducks)